The top food delivery industry trends are:

 Examples of Crowdsourced Delivery

-Here is a real-world example of crowdsourced delivery.
+Here are some real-world examples of crowdsourced delivery.

 5. Meal Kit Delivery